FourierMourier/guess_number_bot/README.md

     * /start - Start the game.
     * /cancel - Cancel the game.
     * /stats - Show statistics of the games.
+    * /lang - Inline keyboard to switch the languages (en, es, ru)
 </details>

 ## Database